Bienvenue (Lucian Moriyama, Anastasia Hadjipapa-McCammon and Francesca Hawker):

 NL

-Lucian Moriyama, Anastasia Hadjipapa-McCammon en Francesca Hawker (Off the Grid) vormen een collectief dat gebruikmaakt van uiteenlopende ultramundane media.
+Lucian Moriyama, Anastasia Hadjipapa-McCammon en Francesca Hawker vormen een collectief dat gebruikmaakt van uiteenlopende ultramundane media.
 Ze introduceren deze als koffiezetapparaten die veel weghebben van het geluid van regen, muziek en radiopiraterij, evenals detectiveachtige performances.

 Tijdens de residentie zullen ze de codes en objecten van het kantoor, de keuken en de bar toe-eigenen en transformeren.
 Dit zal resulteren in een installatie en een lounge-cabaretvoorstelling, die in het voorjaar van 2025 in première gaat.